jessefreeman/ai-for-dev/04_models_for_coding/04_02_other_open_source_coding_models.md

 ---
 title: "Other Notable Open Source Models for Coding"
-parent: "04 Models For Coding"
+parent: "Models For Coding"
-order: 2
+nav_order: 2
 ---
 # Other Notable Open Source Models for Coding